 Financial aid, including UMMC scholarships and funds from other sources, is available to support qualified students.

 All applicants must meet the admission requirements of the School of Graduate Studies.
 Applications are evaluated on the basis of letters of recommendation, scores on standardized tests (GRE, DAT or MCAT for the MS program, GRE only for the PhD), grades, a personal statement and other qualifications.

-Applications usually are only accepted for the fall semester for both the MS and PhD programs.
+Applications are usually accepted only for the fall semester for both the MS and PhD programs.
 PhD applicants wishing to receive priority consideration of graduate stipend support for the upcoming fall semester should apply prior to December 15.
-Applications received by January 31 will receive priority consideration for admission, as will MS applications received by April 15.
+Applications received by January 31 will receive priority consideration for admission as will MS applications received by April 15.
 PhD applications received before March 15 and MS applications received before June 1 will be considered as long as there is space in the program.

 2500 North State Street